-- The survey identified approximately 15,847 tons of out-of-county recycling.
-This is the bases of the documented in-county commercial recycling total. - The response rate (66 replies to 71 sent out) to our survey was 93% - last year response rate was 67%.
+- The survey identified approximately 23,778 tons of out-of-county recycling.
+This is the bases of the documented in-county commercial recycling total.

 The survey provides a more accurate picture of the recycling effort within the CII sector.
-Besides the survey, information on the following available resources was provided:
+Also, handouts of the following resources were provided as part of the survey: